 Cache.
 As a nice complement to the stateless communication between clients and servers, the cache constraint lets us tag certain resources returned by the server as cacheable or non-cacheable.
 A cacheable resource can be safely reused by the client for identical requests later on.
-This can improve speed and efficiency by reducing the number of interactions with the server.
+This can improve speed and efficiency by reducing the number of interactions between the client and the server.

-- Hypermedia as the engine of application state: Hipertext/hiperlinks provided by the server as part of the responses should specify what can be performed next for any given resource.
+Hypermedia as the engine of application state: Hypertext/hyperlinks provided by the server as part of the responses should specify what can be performed next for any given resource.

 Layered System.
-This constraint allows us to break the architecture in separate layers with a specific task each.
-Every layer is independent and knows nothing beyond the immediate layer they interact with: they are independent.
-With this in mind, we can have a layer for managing authorization, for example; another one for load balancing, and so on and so forth.
+This constraint allows us to break the architecture into separate layers with a specific task each.
+Every layer is independent and knows nothing beyond the immediate layer they interact with.
+With this in mind, we can have a layer for managing authorization, for example; another one for load balancing, and so on.
 This also provides portability and scalability for each component on the layered system.